Chase16Rogers/workbook/src/reflections/wk5/quiz5.md

 ```
 <!-- enter you answer in the space below -->
 ```
+mongoose mongoose mongoose
 ```
 **7.** What is middleware?
 <!-- enter you answer in the space below -->
 ```
+It is third party software that processes a request before it is proceessed by a server.
 ```
 **8.** The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.
 <!-- enter you answer in the space below -->
 ```
+Request, response
 ```
 **9.**
 Demonstrate the pattern that is used to include a request query with the client's `HTTP` request providing the property `tag` and the value `winter`.
 <!-- enter you answer in the space below -->
 ```
+?tag=winter
 ```